 Interview with Ian Macartney

-Today, we're interviewing one of our contributors, Ian Macartney—you can read his work at https://www.ianmacartney.scot/ and in our forthcoming issue.
+Today, we're interviewing one of our contributors, Ian Macartney—you can read his poem "beautiful moth captured in glass then released!!!!!!!!!!!!" in ISSUE I here, as well as more of his work at https://www.ianmacartney.scot/.

 I don’t really have a favourite for those reasons, but the most stubborn one, I suppose, is prose fiction.
 That’s what I’ve wanted to pursue since age twelve.
 Poetry emerged as a kind of adolescent gush, a more enticing option in the attention economy of DeviantArt when I frequented the site, and scripts occurred when working with Ewan McIntosh, so that’s a more straightforward origin.
 Music and anything non-literary is just an attempt to force myself into the mindset of a beginner again so I don’t get complacent (and because it’s really fun!!).